-No, you shouldn’t workout with wrist pain, or at least avoid any exercise that puts a lot of strain on the wrists.
-You should also consider using wrist wraps to avoid such pain in the first place.
+No, you shouldn’t work out with wrist pain, or at least try to avoid any exercise that puts a lot of strain on the wrists.
+You should also consider using wrist wraps to avoid pain in the area.

 Should You Try the Bulldog Grip for Wrist Pain?

-Yes, you might want to try the bulldog grip to deal with wrist pain.
-But I would suggest trying the bulldog grip for a few sets with a light load so that you get used to the difference in balance across your palms.
+Yes, you should try the bulldog grip for wrist pain.
+But I'd suggest trying the bulldog grip for a few sets with a light load so that you get used to the difference in balance across your palms.